AhmedHelalAhmed/Bookmarker/README.md

 # Book marker

-To save the opened tabs in easy way end visit it later easily in your browser.
+To save the opened tabs in easily way end visit it later easily in your browser.

 # Demo